Markie45/kiwi.com-booking-flow/README.md

 > **Tip**: To avoid unnecessary complications when boarding, you must enter your given name and surname exactly as they appear on your passport or ID.

-5. Under _CABIN BAGGAGE_, select from one of the two relevant baggage options.
+5. Under _CABIN BAGGAGE_, select from one of the two relevant options.

 ![Image 6](https://user-images.githubusercontent.com/57447158/88820037-189c2100-d1c1-11ea-9586-e03137c7a56e.png)

-**Tip**: Cabin baggage consists of smaller bags that can be easily stored in the overhead locker or under your seat.
+> **Tip**: Cabin baggage consists of smaller bags that are easily stored in an overhead locker or under your seat.

 6. Under _CHECKED BAGGAGE_, select from one of the three relevant options.